IT NEVER ENDS #10

 REACTORS ~ Meltdown EP (Nuclear Waste 1979)

-Additional sources: DRR, band members
+Additional sources: DRR, band members, Greg McWhorter

 Sensing the Social Distortion installment of INE failed to satisfy y'all's insatiable appetite for radioactivity, I decided further exposure was in order.
 While Three Mile Island may not have delivered on its promise of cheap and easy energy, it sure did wonders for punks with writer's block.
 Bands calling themselves The Reactors sprung up like bums on a New York City sidewalk, like fistfights at a Texas shitkicker bar, like boredom across the Oklahoma plains.
 Two thousand five hundred miles away from TMI-2's core, some fallout settled on the Inland Empire and San Bernardino, too, got its own Reactors.